jordanbang/DailyPlay/README.md

 Using your Google Play Music library, DailyPlay will download a set lenght of songs (i.e. enough music for the subway ride).

-Currently using this api https://github.com/jkiddo/gmusic.api.
+Currently using [gmusic.api](https://github.com/jkiddo/gmusic.api) to access Google Play Music, and [mp3agic](https://github.com/mpatric/mp3agic) for mp3 ID3v1 tagging.